ddev/ddev/docs/users/step-debugging.md

    ![Start listening to debugging connections](images/ps_quick_start_zero_debug_stop_listening_debug_connections_toolbar.png)
 2. Set a breakpoint
 3. When you start debugging a [website](#Debug a website) or [CLI application](#Debug a CLI application) PhpStorm might ask you for a path mapping.
-The default will work for single files, but to debug complex application you have to got to `File | Settings | PHP | Servers` and map your project directory to `/var/www/html`.
+The default will work for single files, but to debug complex applications, go to `File | Settings | PHP | Servers` and map your project directory to `/var/www/html`.
    ![PhpStorm mapping](images/PHPStormServerMapping.png)